Perisher Ski Resort: Blue Cow

-Mount Blue Cow opened in 1987 as the last great development in the New South Wales skifields.
+Blue Cow Mountain opened in 1987 as the last great development in the New South Wales skifields.

 Some time after 1840 James Spencer, a grazier, obtained the lease for all the high country on the main range, including Kosciuszko and Blue Cow peaks.
 His homestead was situated at West Point (now known as Waste Point) near the entrance to Kosciuszko National Park.
 Apparently Spencer crossed some imported black English Shorthorn cattle with white Shorthorns, obtaining offspring with blue roan coats.
 Blue Cow Mountain was named after one of these cross-bred cows, which would disappear after the thaw each year and would invariably be found on the mountain before the next winter.